Winfred666/AnswerForQSCTech/README.md

 # AnswerToQSCTech

-I will choose the second question.
+I will choose the second questioe